dinglebarrybonds

 | Recovery Factor | Net profit divided by maximum drawdown |

 A GitHub-style contribution grid covering the full calendar year.
-Each cell represents one trading day, color-coded from deep red (worst days) through neutral gray to bright green (best days).
+Each cell represents one trading day, color-coded from deep red (worst days) through neutral gray to blue (best days).
 Hover over any cell to see the date, net R, and number of trades.
+Weekends can optionally be hidden.
 Instantly spot weekly patterns, cold streaks, and your most productive periods.

 A traditional calendar view where each day displays its net R, number of trades, and a color indicator.
-Click any day to navigate to the session detail panel for that date.
+Every day (including those without trades) shows a pencil icon for session notes, so you can record pre-market plans and post-session reviews on any date.
+Click any day to navigate to the session detail panel.

 A grid with hours of the day on one axis and weekdays on the other.
 Each cell shows the average R for trades entered during that specific hour on that specific day.
+Blue cells indicate positive average R, red cells indicate negative.
 Use this to identify your optimal trading windows and the time slots where you consistently underperform.

 A table showing each of your custom checklist items alongside the average R of trades where that item was checked versus unchecked.
 Reveals which pre-trade habits and conditions actually correlate with profitability, and which ones are noise.

-All trades displayed in a filterable, sortable table with columns for date, symbol, direction, entry price, exit price, R-value, MFE, MAE, duration, and checklist completion.
+All trades displayed in a filterable, sortable table with columns for date, symbol, direction, entry price, exit price, R-value, MFE, MAE, duration, account, strategy, and checklist completion.
 Click any column header to sort.
-Use the filter bar to narrow by symbol, direction, date range, or minimum/maximum R.
+Use the filter bar (date range, symbol, direction, account multi-select, strategy) to narrow the view.
+A Columns menu lets you show/hide every column individually, with preferences persisted per user and horizontal scrolling when overflow occurs.

 Click any trade to open its detail panel: